The argument in favor of low-cost index funds is simple: Active funds cost more and are less likely to live up to their promises.

 To understand index funds, you first need to understand the difference between a stock market index (like the S&P 500) and an index fund, such as the SPDR S&P 500 ETF Trust (ticker: SPY).

-Once an index is defined, it remains static until the index provider changes the components, says Andrew Crowell, vice chairman of D.A.
-Davidson & Co.’s wealth management division in Los Angeles.
-Most stock market indexes are rebalanced once per year.
+Once an index is defined, it remains static until the index provider changes the components.
+Most indexes are rebalanced annually and follow a preset methodology to include or exclude constituents.

 Indexes are used for tracking purposes only.
 You can’t invest directly in an index.
 Instead, index investors buy low-cost index funds that track their chosen index.

 Index providers like S&P Dow Jones don’t sell index funds.
-They create the index, and other entities, like Vanguard and Fidelity, create index funds to track those indexes.
+They create the index, and other entities, such as Vanguard and Fidelity, build index funds to track those indexes.

 What Are the Different Indexes to Choose From?

 Index fund managers mirror the investments held in their benchmark index with the goal of matching that index’s performance by buying a similar number of shares at the same ratio.
-For example, if the benchmark has twice as many holdings of Apple ( AAPL) to Alphabet ( GOOG, GOOGL), the manager will buy two shares of Apple for every one share of Alphabet in the fund.
+For example, if the benchmark has twice the proportion of Apple Inc. ( AAPL) to Alphabet Inc. ( GOOG, GOOGL), the fund manager will buy two shares of Apple for every one share of Alphabet in the fund.

 Since the manager isn’t actively analyzing and selecting which investments to hold, index funds are considered passively managed funds that follow major indexes as their benchmark.
 These include:

 S&P 500.
 The S&P 500 follows the performance of 500 of the largest U.S. companies and is considered a benchmark for the performance of the overall stock market.
-Many invest in funds that track the S&P 500 as their benchmark because the index represents leading U.S. companies in their respective industries.
-The S&P 500 is market cap-weighted, meaning that the larger the company the more it’s represented in the index.
+Many people invest in funds that track the S&P 500 as their benchmark because the index represents leading U.S. companies in their respective industries.
+The S&P 500 is market-cap weighted, meaning that the larger the company the more it’s represented in the index.
+Unlike other indexes that use a preset methodology to choose holdings, stocks in the S&P 500 are selected by a committee and constituents can be included or excluded at any time.
+Currently, there are 505 stocks in the index because it includes two share classes of stock from five companies it holds.

 Nasdaq Composite.
-The Nasdaq is the first global electronic exchange that holds more than 3,300 companies, which are traded on the index.
+The Nasdaq is the first global electronic exchange and holds more than 3,300 companies, which are traded on the index.
 For this reason, many all-star technology companies choose to be listed on this particular index.
-Similar to the S&P 500, many investors choose to invest in low-cost index funds that track the Nasdaq, namely to gain exposure to big tech companies.
+Similar to the S&P 500, many investors choose to invest in low-cost index funds that track the Nasdaq, namely to gain exposure to Big Tech companies.

 Minimal legwork on the part of the manager is why expense ratios for index funds are so low.
 Investors can buy low-cost index funds for pennies on the dollar, or nothing at all.